matomo-org/github-action-checklist-gate/README.md

 - Documentation updated
 - Product sign-off received

-Checklist entries that are not present in the PR description are ignored, allowing teams to include optional checklist blocks without blocking merges when they are omitted.
+Checklist entries that are not present in the PR description also trigger a failure, ensuring authors explicitly acknowledge every required item.
+The action reports missing items separately from unchecked items so reviewers can see what needs attention at a glance.
 To customize which items are enforced, edit `config/checklist-items.txt` in this repository.

 ## Usage